The Passover seder is approaching.

 Passover Hostess Gift Ideas

 Your Passover hostess has invited you over for Passover.
-And I’m guessing, has been spending hours (if not days) preparing the Seder table.
+And I’m guessing, has been spending hours (if not days) preparing an amazing Seder table.

 The least you can do is to get your hostess a nice Passover Seder gift to make her feel happy after all that effort.